plgd-dev/doc/content/en/configuration/cloud2cloud-connector.md

 toc: true
 ---

-C2C Connector connects to other cloud implementing the [Open Connectivity Foundation's Cloud API for Cloud Services](https://openconnectivity.org/developer/specifications/) and mirror devices from this linked instance to yours.
+C2C Connector connects to other hub implementing the [Open Connectivity Foundation's Cloud API for Cloud Services](https://openconnectivity.org/developer/specifications/) and mirror devices from this linked instance to yours.

 ## Docker Image